meezlung/dcs-chatroom/README.md

 # A dcs-chatroom Flet app

-This is from a CS 12 Lab Problems, wherein we were tasked to make a GUI for a chatroom for the whole Department of Computer Science (DCS) with a built-in dedicated server from [cs12232lab07lib  ](https://github.com/UPD-CS12-232/cs12232lab07lib).
+This small project is from a CS 12 Lab, wherein we were tasked to make a GUI for a chatroom for the whole Department of Computer Science (DCS) with a built-in dedicated server from [cs12232lab07lib  ](https://github.com/UPD-CS12-232/cs12232lab07lib).

 To run the app: